tc39/proposal-shadowrealm/explainer.md

 ## <a name='Iframes'></a>Iframes

-Developers can technically already create a new Realm by creating new same-domain iframe, but there are few impediments to use this as a reliable mechanism:
+Developers can technically already create a new Realm by creating a new same-domain iframe, but there are a few impediments to using this as a reliable mechanism:

 * the global object of the iframe is a window proxy, which implements a bizarre behavior, including its unforgeable proto chain.
 * There are multiple ~~unforgeable~~ unvirtualizable objects due to the DOM semantics, this makes it almost impossible to eliminate certain capabilities while downgrading the window to a brand new global without DOM.